realworldocaml/book/other-notes/02-guided-tour.md

 So far we've encountered a handful of basic types like `int`, `float` and `string` as well as function types like `string -> int`.
 But we haven't yet talked about any datastructures.
 We'll start by looking at a particularly simple datastructure, the tuple.
-Tuples are easy to
-create:
+You can create a tuple by joining values together with a comma:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 # let tup = (3,"three")